Skip to main content

 info

-Connect instance
+Connect to instance

-Connect with SSH to Linux instance
+Connect to Linux instance with SSH

 1. Install an SSH client to use SSH commands.